Dr. David Heinrichs

-David Heinrichs completed his PhD at Queen's University in Kingston, Ontario under the supervision of Dr. Keith Pool investigating iron acquisition in Pseudomonas aeruginosa.
+David Heinrichs completed his PhD at Queen's University in Kingston, Ontario under the supervision of Dr. Keith Poole investigating iron acquisition in Pseudomonas aeruginosa.
 He then completed a PDF under the guidance of Dr. Chris Whitfield at the University of Guelph in Guelph, Ontario where he studied lipopolysaccharide biosynthesis and assembly in Escherichia coli.
 He joined the Faculty in the Department of Microbiology & Immunology at the University of Western Ontario in 1999.

 2015-2017: Faculty Scholar, University of Western Ontario

 2012: Dean’s Award of Excellence, Schulich School of Medicine & Dentistry

 2001-2006 : Premier’s Research Excellence Award, Ontario Government

 2000-2005 : New Investigator Award, Canadian Institutes of Health Research

 I completed my BSc at the University of Guelph and completed my PhD at Western University under the supervision of Dr. John McCormick.
 I joined the lab in October 2016 to pursue my research interests in bacterial genetics and ecology.
 I currently investigate the genetic adaptation of Staphylococcus aureus to antimicrobial fatty acids.

 I completed my Honors BSc in Biology at Western University.
 I joined the Heinrichs lab in September 2018 to pursue a Masters investigating the intracellular interactions between S. aureus and macrophages.